replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/cis-compliance.md

 For more information about CIS security compliance for Kubernetes, see the [CIS benchmark information](https://www.cisecurity.org/benchmark/kubernetes).

-This YAMl file example shows a valid specification for CIS compliance:
+This YAML file example shows a valid specification for CIS compliance:

 ```
 apiVersion: cluster.kurl.sh/v1beta1